 The Colours That Break the Silence

-In Guatemala City an inauguration was held for the exhibition Breaking the Silence (Romper el Silencio) by the artist Guillermo Díaz Linares, as part of the World Day for Overcoming Extreme Poverty on 17 October.
+In Guatemala City an inauguration was held for the exhibition Breaking the Silence (Romper el Silencio) by the artist Guillermo Díaz Linares, as part of the World Day for Overcoming Poverty on 17 October.

 Statement by Deputy Minister of Culture, Max Araujo: